Workout Not Working?

 No. 4: Leg Press with Cramped Knees

 From a reclining position, you push the plate up and bring it down in this common exercise to work the quadriceps, hamstrings, and glutes.
-The problem comes when you bend your legs too far which can hurt your back and knees.
-If you begin experiencing pain, do not bend any further.
+The greater the motion, the more joints are worked through full range, which is good.
+However, if there is pain at any point during the motion, do not go any further.

 Leg Press: Safer Moves

-If you want to do a lying leg press, keep your butt from rotating off the back of the machine, and don't bend past 90 degrees at the knee.
+If you want to do a lying leg press, keep your butt from rotating off the back of the machine.
+Push from the knees as far as you can, but if you experience pain, do not stretch as far.
+The greater the motion, the more the joints are worked.

 No. 5: Squats on the Smith Machine